totaloncue/guides/aws/route53.md

 1. Can only transfer domains that are supported at the top-level
 1. You can't transfer a domain to Route 53 if the domain has a special or premium price.

+## Routing Policies

+Route53 supports the following types of routing policies:

+1. Simple
+   1. Route internet traffic to a single resource
+1. Failover
+   1. Configure active-passive failover?
+1. Geolocation
+   1. Route traffic based on location of users
+1. Geoproximity
+   1. Route traffic based on location of resources
+1. Latency-based
+   1. Route traffic to resource that provides best latency
+1. Multivalue answer
+   1. Respond to DNS queries with up to 8 healthy records selected at random
+1. Weighted routing
+   1. Route traffic to multiple resources in specified proportions

 ## Pricing

 1. Pricing is based on three dimensions